Janice Ettle: Early and personal life

 Ettle grew up in Stearns County, Minnesota.
 She began running in 1974 and set girl’s high school records in the state.
 The high school sports association named her the 1977 Track and Field Athlete of the Year.

 She graduated from Albany High School in 1977.
 Instead of moving away to college, she went to Alexandria Technical and Community College.
 She became a medical laboratory technician.

 Later in life she coached and assisted many emerging runners in Minnesota.
-She was known for her kindness and mental toughness.
+She is known for her kindness and mental toughness.
 Ettle has been inducted into the Albany High School Hall of Fame and the University of Minnesota Track and Field Hall of Fame.
 Ettle later lived near Minneapolis where she worked as a dental hygienist.